Complex Langevin and other approaches to the sign problem in quantum many-body physics: Approaches to the sign problem: from reweighting to complex Langevin

-One of the difficulties of deforming a contour in a functional integral is the calculation of the associated Jacobian factor~\cite{PhysRevD.93.094514}.
-While that is a computational issue that is difficult but tractable, a more serious challenge lies in accounting for all the possible thimbles.
-The latter is often referred to as a `global' sign problem, as opposed to the `residual' sign problem coming from the remaining curvature (i.e. variations in the imaginary part of the Jacobian across the thimble).
+where, crucially, the phases in the numerator and denominator of Eqs.~(\ref{Eq:ZImS}) and~(\ref{Eq:OImS}) do not cancel.
+This issue is often referred to as a `global' sign problem, as opposed to the `residual' sign problem coming from the remaining curvature (i.e, variations in the imaginary part of the Jacobian across the thimble).
 In that regard, it is useful to note that (for a fixed set of input parameters), only a subset of thimbles contribute to the partition function.
-The global sign problem depends on the subset and the relative weights of each thimble, both of which are difficult to determine in practice.
+The global sign problem depends on the subset and the relative weights of each thimble, both of which are difficult to determine in practice (see e.g. Ref.~\cite{Bluecher:2018sgj}).
 However, the holomorphic flow bypasses that complication.
 It is then possible to track the global and the residual sign problems on the deformed surface by measuring the average phase.

+Recently, contour deformation and Lefschetz thimbles have re-emerged as a method in quantum field theory and its applications have extended to condensed matter physics as well.
+References~\cite{PhysRevD.86.074506, PhysRevD.88.051501, PhysRevD.88.051502} were the first ones to propose that the sign problem in finite density QCD could be overcome using Lefschetz thimbles.
+Refs.~\cite{Fujii:2013sra, PhysRevD.89.114505} proposed ways to overcome the residual sign problem across a thimble (see below).
+Reference~\cite{Kanazawa2015} studied the structure of thimbles in fermionic theories.
+Ref.~\cite{PhysRevD.91.101701} used thimbles to avoid the sign problem in a mean-field analysis of the QCD partition function. while Ref.~\cite{Tanizaki:2016cou} interpreted the Silver Blaze problem of finite-density QCD in a one-site fermion model.
+Reference~\cite{PhysRevD.95.014502} used a generalization of the Lefschetz thimbles method to study the finite-density Thirring model in two spacetime dimensions, and Ref.~\cite{PhysRevD.98.034506} generalized that study to QED in two spacetime dimensions.

+Other interesting connections have also been drawn.
+For instance, Ref.~\cite{Fukushima:2015qza} showed that the steepest descent trajectories (i.e. the deformed integration contours mentioned above) can be interpreted as ground-state wave-functions of a supersymmetric Hamilton dynamics.
+Connections to the complex Langevin method and its convergence shortcomings (see also below) were pointed out in Ref.~\cite{Hayata:2015lzj} and Ref.~\cite{Nishimura:2017eiu}.

+On the condensed matter side, Refs.~\cite{Ulybyshev:2017hbs, Ulybyshev2019fte, Ulybyshev2019hfm} studied the Lefschetz thimbles representation of the Hubbard model and studied it in a hexagonal lattice away from half filling.
+Ref.~\cite{Fukuma2019wbv} applied a variant of the Lefschetz thimbles method (so-called ``tempered'' Lefschetz thimbles method, developed in Ref.~\cite{Fukuma:2017fjq}) to the Hubbard model away from half filling.

+In light of the excellent recent review article on Lefschetz thimbles and its applications~\cite{Alexandru:2020wrj}, we limit ourselves to the above discussion.